PubuduJ/PubuduJ/README.md

 <h1 align="center">Hi 👋, I'm Pubudu Janith</h1>

-I m an engineering graduate from University of Moratuwa and a highly motivated, focused and innovative team player.
+I'm an engineering graduate from University of Moratuwa and a highly motivated, focused and innovative team player.
 I'm passionate about learning new technologies in the IT field to broaden my knowledge and experience.

 - 💬 Ask me about **Java | JavaScript | Spring | J2EE | React | Node**